CkEvan/KcampTasks/kcamptask5/README.md

 Additional layer of security that acts as a firewall for controlling traffic in and out of one or more subnets.

 Conclusion
 This setup ensures a secure and efficient network architecture within AWS, with clearly defined roles and communication paths for public and private instances.
-By following these steps, I was able to implement a robust VPC configuration suitable for various applications.
+I could implement a robust VPC configuration suitable for various applications by following these steps.

 [def]: https://github.com/CkEvan/KcampTasks/blob/main/kcamptask5/KCVPC_Screenshot.png